A transfer principle: from periods to isoperiodic foliations: Introduction

 \begin{small}

-\end{small} Apart from the invariant closed subsets characterized by topological properties of the image of the periods, there is an interesting family $\{\Omega E_D: D\in \mathbb{N}^*, \sqrt{D}\notin\mathbb{N}, D\equiv 0,1 \text{ mod } 4\}$ of proper closed real analytic invariant submanifolds of the set of abelian differentials of fixed positive volume in $\Omega\mathcal{M}_2$.
-They were introduced by Calta in \cite{Calta} and McMullen in \cite{McMullen3, McMullen4}.
-The image of each $\Omega E_D$ under the Torelli map corresponds to the set of principally polarized abelian surfaces with real multiplication by the real quadratic order $\mathfrak{o}_D$ of discriminant $D$; the abelian differential is an eigenform for the action of the order.
-Such a set is diffeomorphic to a circle bundle over the Hilbert modular surface $\mathbb{H}\times\mathbb{H}/\text{SL}_2(\mathfrak{o}_D)$; we will call them Hilbert modular invariant submanifolds.
+\end{small} Apart from the invariant closed subsets characterized by topological properties of the set of periods, there is an interesting family of closed invariant sets for the isoperiodic foliation in genus two called the Hilbert modular invariant manifolds, introduced by Calta in \cite{Calta} and McMullen in \cite{McMullen3, McMullen4}.
+The set of curves of genus two whose Jacobian has real multiplication by a quadratic order of discriminant $D$ is a Hilbert modular surface $X_D$, and a remarkable fact is that the subset of the Hodge bundle \(\Omega X_D\) over $X_D$ consisting of eigenforms for the complex multiplication is invariant by the isoperiodic foliation.

-In any genus, the collection of all maximal isoperiodic deformations defines a holomorphic foliation $\mathcal F_g$ of $\Omega \mathcal M_g$, called the isoperiodic foliation\footnote{In the literature, this foliation is also called the kernel foliation, or the absolute period foliation. } (see \cite{Movasati} for further examples).
+In any genus, the collection of all maximal isoperiodic deformations defines a holomorphic foliation $\mathcal F_g$ of $\Omega^* \mathcal M_g$, called the isoperiodic foliation\footnote{In the literature, this foliation is also called the kernel foliation, or the absolute period foliation. } (see \cite{Movasati} for further examples).
 It has dimension $2g-3$, and it is also algebraic: its leaves are solutions of a system of algebraic equations analogous to \eqref{eq: genus two} with respect to the Deligne-Mumford algebraic structure on moduli space.
-Our main result is the following
+It admits a real analytic global first integral defined by the volume of the flat metric induced by the abelian differential.
+Complex multiplication on the forms induces isomorphisms between the restrictions of the foliation to the volume levels.